Investment & Insurance

 For questions or more information about your right to a Good Faith Estimate, or how to dispute a bill, see your Estimate, or visit www.cms.gov/nosurprises.

-Do you offer a sliding fee scale?
+Do you offer a reduced rate for self-pay?

 Payment

 We accept cash, check and all major credit cards as forms of payment.
 Payments can be made directly from our client portal with a credit card.
+Checks can be made out to In Process Counseling, LLC

 What is your cancellation policy?

 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
-Phone, email, text, or directly cancelling from your client portal are all valid ways of communicating your change in plans.
+Phone, email, or directly cancelling from your client portal are all valid ways of communicating your change in plans.
 No shows or late cancellations will be charged a late cancellation fee of $80.

 Any Other Questions